 Any of the above persons are inadmissible as temporary or permanent residents unless they obtain an exemption to overcome their inadmissibility.
 This course covers inadmissibility categories in great detail affording the student an opportunity to become very proficient in this area of Canadian Immigration Law.
 Emphasis is placed on both the applicable legislation and the case law.

 To further enhance your expertise in this industry, we suggest you visit our Immigration Practitioner Centre for additional CPD opportunities.

 Upon completion of this course, the successful student will have reliably demonstrated an understanding of:

 Although there are no formal admission requirements for this course, due to the advanced nature of the material covered, it is presumed that attendees have a basic knowledge of Canadian Immigration Law in general and this topic in particular.

 Upon completion of the course requirements, a Certificate of Completion will be issued.

 Live Online Students

-Ashton College uses web conferencing tools to help instructors and students connect and collaborate live online.
-For the online classes, students need to have a fully functional computer system with a webcam, speakers and microphone or headset and headphones, along with a reliable high-speed internet connection.
+For synchronous sessions, students need to have a fully functional computer system with a webcam, speakers and microphone or headset and headphones, along with a reliable high-speed internet connection.
 Though the classes can be accessed using smartphones and tablets, we recommend using a laptop or desktop computer for a better learning experience.

-This course does not require approval by the Private Training Institutions Branch of the Ministry of Advanced Education and Skills Training.
-As such, it was not reviewed.
+This program/course does not require approval by the Private Training Institutions Branch (PTIB) of the Ministry of Post-Secondary Education and Future Skills.
+As such, PTIB did not review the program/course.